 All reports are distributed electronically to participating MAOs through the CMS Health Plan Management System (HPMS), which requires an HPMS User ID.
 Downloads of the MAO report include summary-level data in a comma separated values (CSV) file that contains contract-level survey responses, demographic data, and the three HOS functional health display measures: Improving or Maintaining Physical Health, Improving or Maintaining Mental Health, and Physical Functioning Activities of Daily Living (PFADL).
 Intermediate results of case-mix adjusted PCS and MCS change scores and MAO death results are included in the CSV file to assist MAOs in understanding the measure calculations.
-Please visit the following CMS site for information on how to establish access to HPMS: www.cms.gov/Research-Statistics-Data-and-Systems/Computer-Data-and-Systems/HPMS/UserIDProcess.html.
-If assistance is required regarding HPMS access, contact CMS at hpms_access@cms.hhs.gov.
+Please visit the CMS HPMS User ID Process site for information on how to establish access to HPMS.
+If HPMS access assistance is required, contact CMS at hpms access@cms.hhs.gov.

-When will MAOs receive member level data for Cohort 23 Performance Measurement?
-The merged baseline and follow up member level data will be distributed to MAOs in the Summer of 2023.
-MAOs are notified via HPMS about the availability of their merged data and how to request it from the HOS Technical Support Team.
+When will MAOs receive member level data for Cohort 24 Performance Measurement?
+The merged baseline and follow up member level data will be distributed to MAOs in the Summer of 2024.
+MAOs are notified via HPMS about the availability of their data and how to request it from the HOS Technical Support Team.

-What is the difference between the Performance Measurement report and the member level data file?
+What is the difference between the Performance Measurement Report and the member level data file?

-The Performance Measurement report provides analysis of the aggregate data gathered from MAO members and presents results and overall findings for the MAO sample.
+This report provides analysis of the aggregate data gathered from MAO members and presents results and overall findings for the MAO sample.
 The member level data file provides the sample and survey data that were compiled for each individual surveyed in the MAO.
 After the HPMS memo is posted in the summer to announce availability of the report and data, it is important for MAOs to obtain and review their reports through HPMS and to request their member level data through the HOS Technical Support email.